 Get ready to witness religious harmony like nowhere else.
 A Hindu and a Buddhist worshiping in the same complex is a normal phenomenon.
 But beware of the notorious monkeys that live here from where it gets it’s another name, Monkey Temple.

-UNESCO listed world heritage site of Nepal Boudhanath is Asia's largest stupa.
+UNESCO listed the world heritage site of Nepal Boudhanath Stupa is Asia's largest stupa.
 It is the sacred stupa for the Tibetan Buddhists of Nepal.
 Legends say that the remains of an incarnation of Lord Buddha, Kasyapa Buddha lies under the stupa.
 Immerse yourself in the spiritual vibe of Boudha and join the devotees circumambulating the huge stupa.
 Regardless of being near a busy road, its peaceful ambiance is striking!
-You will find eateries and restaurant serving Tibetan food, shops selling Thankas and other handicrafts.
-It's an indispensable site of Buddhist pilgrimage tour in Nepal.
+You will find eateries and restaurants serving Tibetan food, shops selling Thankas and other handicrafts.
+It's an indispensable site for Buddhist pilgrimage tour in Nepal.

 One of the holiest Hindu temple Pashupatinath dates back to the 5th century.
 Lord Shiva and Parvati disguised as antelopes were frolicking in the jungles here.
 Gods searching for them caught one of Lord Shiva’s horns that forced him to resume his form.
 The lost and buried broken horn was discovered centuries later by a herdsman.
 As he dug further he found the divine linga of Pashupatinath.

 Also, those who are cremated on the ghat of Pashupatinath are believed to be reborn as humans regardless of their bad karma reducing their chances.
 Only Hindus are permitted inside Pashupatinath, located on the bank of holy River Bagmati.
 Non-Hindus can only visit other temples of this huge complex.
 Witnessing a cremation as per Hindu traditions on the bank of the River Bagmati will be a new experience.